GrumpyCrouton/GrumpyPDO/README.md

 I called this project GrumpyPDO because the native syntax made me so grumpy!
 (Actually, it's just because my username is Grumpy and I'm not very creative)

-If your project is using GrumpyPDO
+If your project is using GrumpyPDO, please send me a message and give me the details of your project!
+I would love to compile a list of projects that is currently using GrumpyPDO.

 ## Background